eloyrobillard/eloyrobillard/README.md

 * To build a custom game engine, including custom graphics and physics libraries
   * No requirement is made on whether it can actually run a game
 * To develop my own compiled language, with and without an LLVM backend
-* To write a compiler in every language, for every language, ever
+* To write a Rust compiler in Rust, a Haskell compiler in Haskell,...
+* To invent functional programming in amd64

 Favorite languages: \
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/rust/rust-plain.svg" width="50px" alt="Rust" title="Rust" />